ApryseSDK/webviewer-mendix-sample/README.md

 15. Drag the `WebViewer` widget into the `Data View`.

 16. Right-click on the `WebViewer` widget and set the `Attribute` property to the attribute created on your entity.
-Make sure to clear the URL property as well as that will load first.
-This will pass the attribute value to WebViewer.

 17. You can now run the app by clicking `Run Locally` at the top.

 WebViewer can now load the URL that is passed through the text box!
-How odes it work on the WebViewer side?
+When the URL and Attribute are used, **Attribute** takes priority.
+How does it work on the WebViewer side?

 1. Navigate to the WebViewer location inside of `App/CustomWidgets/webViewer` and open it in your favourite code editor.